Relegation battle in the Premier League: Latest table, remaining games

 Leeds United

-American coach Jesse Marsch has a huge job on his hands to not only replace Marcelo Bielsa but keep Leeds up, but it’s so far, so great.
-The only thing against Marsch now is that the easy games are mostly gone (Reminds us of the scene in “Big Daddy” where Leslie Mann exclaims to Adam Sandler that “We wasted the good surprise on you” as opposed to John Stewart).
+American coach Jesse Marsch had a huge job on his hands to not only replace Marcelo Bielsa but keep Leeds up, but it’s so far, so great.
+The only things going against Marsch now is that the easy games are mostly gone (Reminds us of the scene in “Big Daddy” where Leslie Mann exclaims to Adam Sandler that “We wasted the good surprise on you” as opposed to John Stewart).

 Marsch has shored things up and made Leeds more pragmatic, but their survival hinges on two players getting fit: Patrick Bamford (slowly) and Kalvin Phillips (back!).
 It really is as simple as that.
 The only reason we aren’t counting Leeds as safe is the brutal slate of remaining games.